mwanta/protein-viewer/README.md

 - Search proteins by PDB ID
 - Display protein metadata including name, experimental method, and resolution
 - Interactive 3D structure visualization rendered in the browser
+- Cache protein metadata in a PostgreSQL database to reduce redundant API calls
+- Save and manage favorite proteins that persist across sessions.

 ## Tech Stack